-Direct Programming In this scheme only the register holding VCO DIV COUNT and DF is altered to change the frequencies.
+- Direct Programming In this scheme only the register holding VCO DIV COUNT and DF is altered to change the frequencies.
 The register for REF DIV COUNT holds a value that is constant for all frequencies.
-This method is discussed in more detail below.

-M over N In this scheme both register values are changed to program a new frequency.
+This method is discussed in more detail below. - M over N In this scheme both register values are changed to program a new frequency.
 The name refers to the general PLL concept in which where VCO DIV COUNT serves as M and REF DIV COUNT serves as N, with modifications to the equation as shown in Table 3, "PLL Equations."
+When the direct programming style is used the single REF DIV COUNT is stored in the Fixed PLL Reference Divider register.
+Up to 16 values of VCO DIV COUNT and DF can be stored in the F0 - F15 registers, allowing 16 preprogrammed pixel clock frequencies.

-Output frequency = Input reference \times (M/N)
+Output frequency = Input reference × (M/N)